apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     1. Added another LargerScreenSection1Type2 in homepage.
 Added Some Padding to <main> in Homepage.tsx
     2. Modified Sign in Component Design for larger Screens and Added it to Homepage for Larger Screens.
     3. Added Language Section in footer for Larger Screens.
+14. Date 21/1/2024, Sunday.
+    1. Planned to Add Extra footer section for Larger Screens in Footer.